snelsondurrant/fly_fish_report/README.md

 - Open a WSL terminal and clone the fish_check repo into your WSL environment using `git clone https://github.com/snelsondurrant/fish_check.git`.

-- Navigate to the cloned repo and run `bash automatic.sh`.
+- Navigate to the cloned repo and run `bash setup.sh`.

 **Linux:**

 - Open a terminal and clone the fish_check repo into your Linux environment using `git clone https://github.com/snelsondurrant/fish_check.git`.

-- Navigate to the cloned repo and run `bash automatic.sh`.
+- Navigate to the cloned repo and run `bash setup.sh`.

 --